Richard Pombo: Committee assignments

-From 2003 to 2007, Pombo was the Chairman of the House Resources Committee.
-The committee has oversight and sets policy on matters involving natural resources, Indian Country and Indian gaming.
-He was also a member of the House Agriculture Committee.

-Pombo was also a co-chair of the House Energy Action Team (HEAT).
-This team's stated goal is to find alternative energy solutions.
+From 2003 to 2007, a member of the House Agriculture Committee, and was the Chairman of the House Resources Committee, which has oversight and sets policy on matters involving natural resources, Indian Country and Indian gaming.
+Pombo was also a co-chair of the House Energy Action Team (HEAT), whose stated goal was to find alternative energy solutions.

 Caucuses

-Pombo was a member and former Chairman of the Congressional Western Caucus.
-The Western Caucus is made up of Western State members of Congress concerned about Endangered Species Act reform, water rights, private property rights and other issues affecting the western states.

-Pombo was co-founder of the Portuguese Caucus, a coalition of Members of Congress who promote positive Portuguese-American relations.
-He has hosted prominent visitors from Portugal to the United States.
-The Portuguese government bestowed Pombo with the Grand Order of Infante D. Henrique, Portugal's highest civilian honor, in recognition of his efforts to improve Portuguese-American relations.

 Pombo was an early member of the Congressional Hispanic Conference, a Republican caucus that promotes the interest of Hispanic and Portuguese Americans.
+He was also a member and former Chairman of the Congressional Western Caucus, which is made up of Western State members of Congress concerned about Endangered Species Act reform, water rights, private property rights, and other issues affecting the western states.
+He was also, as of 2007, co-chair of the Portuguese Caucus, a coalition of Members of Congress who promote positive Portuguese-American relations, and a group he is said to have founded.
+In that role, he hosted prominent visitors from Portugal to the United States, and the Portuguese government bestowed Pombo with the Grand Order of Infante D. Henrique, Portugal's highest civilian honor, in recognition of his efforts to improve Portuguese-American relations.